DanialArab/Fine-tuning-LLMs/README.md

 # Fine-tuning LLMs

-This repo documents my understanding of fine-tuning LLMs, which is mostly based on the:
+This repo documents my understanding of fine-tuning LLMs, which is partly based on the:
 - Chapter 1: Understanding large language models
 - Chapter 2: Working with text data, and
 - Chapter 6: Fine-tuning for classification